felixfbecker/php-advanced-json-rpc/README.md

 [![License](https://img.shields.io/packagist/l/felixfbecker/advanced-json-rpc.svg)](https://github.com/felixfbecker/php-advanced-json-rpc/blob/master/LICENSE)

-Provides basic classes for requests and responses in JSONRPC and a `Dispatcher` class that can decode a JSONRPC request and call appropiate methods on a target, coercing types of parameters by type-hints and `@param` tags.
+Provides basic classes for requests and responses in JSONRPC and a `Dispatcher` class that can decode a JSONRPC request and call appropriate methods on a target, coercing types of parameters by type-hints and `@param` tags.

 Supports nested targets: If the method is something like `myNestedTarget->theMethod`, the dispatcher will look for a `myNestedTarget` property on the target and call `theMethod` on it.
 The delimiter is configurable and defaults to the